 Stones featuring step-cut facets, like the Asscher and emerald shapes, offer less fire and more shine.
 While the shapes will still look lovely in a white gold engagement ring, they won’t benefit from the extra reflection of light like their brilliant cut cousins.
 Step cut diamonds are clean, but not so brilliant.
 These shapes do well in vintage styles with more vintage metals, like yellow or rose gold.

 White gold is an ideal metal to highlight the brilliance of a diamond.
 The mirror-like surface bounces light and captures the diamond’s best sparkle.
-Plus, the budget-friendly price makes it a much more affordable choice when compared to platinum.
+Plus, the budget-friendly price makes it a much more affordable choice for engagement rings when compared to platinum.
 Choose diamond shapes that offer the most brilliance, including the round brilliant, princess, pear, marquise, oval, and radiant, for a white gold masterpiece that exudes maximum Brilliance!